dirkwhoffmann/vAmigaTS/Sprites/clip/README.md

 ## Objective

-Verify basic properties of the drawable sprite area.
+To verify basic properties of the drawable sprite area.

-#### sprclip1 and sprclip2 (DEPRECATED)

-Tests basic sprite clipping properties in lores and hires mode.

 #### clip1 and clip2